-CHESAPEAKE, Va. – A raccoon found in the 4200 block of Gold Crest Drive on May 6 tested positive for rabies, the Chesapeake Health Department announced.
+CHESAPEAKE, Va. - A raccoon found in the Jolliff Woods neighborhood of Chesapeake has tested positive for rabies.

-The health director strongly encourages residents to take the following precautions to protect their families and their pets from the disease:
+Dr. Welch strongly suggests Chesapeake residents take the following precautions to protecting their families and their pets from rabies:

-- If your pet has been in contact with an animal that might be rabid, check for injuries and contact the Chesapeake Animal Control at (757) 382-8080 or the Chesapeake Health Department at (757) 382-8672.
+- If your pet and/or livestock has been in contact with an animal that might be rabid, check for injuries and contact the Chesapeake Animal Control at (757) 382-8080.

 - Seek medical treatment promptly for any animal bite to ensure appropriate and timely evaluation and treatment.
 All animal exposures must be taken seriously.

-- Ensure all pet dogs, cats and ferrets have current rabies vaccinations.
-Consult your veterinarian or the Chesapeake Health Department if you have any questions about pet vaccinations.
+- Have your veterinarian vaccinate your dogs, cats, ferrets, and selected livestock.
+Keep the vaccinations up-to-date.
+Consult your veterinarian of the Chesapeake Health Department if you have any questions about pet vaccinations.

 - Securely seal garbage containers with lids.

 State law requires all dogs and cats over the age of four months to be vaccinated against rabies.

 For more information on rabies, contact the Chesapeake Health Department at (757) 382-8672 or Animal Control at (757) 382-8080 or log onto the Virginia Department of Health’s website or the U.S. Centers for Disease Control and Prevention’s website.